dlrjsldlfma/dlrjsldlfma/README.md

 - 👋 Hi, I’m @dlrjsldlfma
 - 👀 I’m interested in cubing, web development, and other computer things.
-- 🌱 I’m currently learning C, Python, JavaScript, HTML
+- 🌱 I’m currently learning C, Python, JavaScript
-- 📫 You can reach me w/ my email!
+- 📫 You can reach me w/ my email! (dlrjsldlfma@gmail.com) (takes about one month to get a response)

 <!---
 dlrjsldlfma/dlrjsldlfma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.